VEckardt/IntegrityTriggerDoc/README.md

 ## Known Limitations
 - This Excel will not display any specific relationships between triggers, but it will list the position
 - It can not be determined from the trigger setup if there is a forced before/after rule
+- The Template path and name as well as the output file path and name is defined within the code and not flexible yet.
+It is planned to add another parameters to set that, but it's not implemented yet